 How Do I Know When To Change My Honda Civic Timing Belt?

 Knowing when to replace your Honda Civic timing belt will depend on the model year of your vehicle.
 Honda Civic models between the years 1996 – 2000 have a recommended timing belt replacement interval of 105,000 miles or 7 years.
 Civic models from 2001 – 2005 Civic have a recommended replacement at 110,000 miles or 7 years.
 When your Honda Civic timing belt needs to be replaced, your Maintenance Minder will automatically alert you.
 Still, it is a good idea, no matter which Honda model you drive, to refer to the maintenance section in your owners manual for specific recommended miles and years.

 Does the 2020 Honda Civic have a timing belt or chain?
 All 2006 and newer Civic models don’t have a belt.
 They come with a timing chain, which does not need to be replaced.
 So, if you are looking for a 2019 Honda Civic timing belt, for example, you’ll find that it is actually equipped with a timing chain.
 Again, you should consult your owner’s manual or contact our Service Center for more information.

 |Civic Year Model||Engine||Timing Belt/Chain|

 |1995 - 2005||ALL||Timing Belt|

-Do I Need To Do Maintenance Work On A Timing Chain
+Do I Need To Do Maintenance Work On A Honda Civic Timing Chain?

-A timing chain doesn’t need to be maintenanced, it just needs to stay lubricated.
-This is why it is housed in the engine, making it easy enough to maintenance it by simply staying on top of oil changes and keeping your oil filter fresh.
-If you take care of this, the chain last for as long 300,000 miles.
+Your Honda Civic timing chain doesn’t need to be regularly replaced.
+It just needs to be kept lubricated.
+This is why it is housed in the engine, making it easy to service by simply staying on top of oil changes and keeping your oil filter fresh.
+If you take care of this, the chain can last for as long 300,000 miles.